arredondojullianjoseph/point-kinetics-solver/README.md

 - **Steady-State Initialization:** Automatically sets the initial precursor concentrations so the system starts from a critical steady state ($n_0 = 1$).
 - **Plotting & Visualization:** Uses `matplotlib` to graph the normalized reactor power versus time on a logarithmic scale, visually indicating the step insertion.
 - **Detailed Documentation:** The code features conversational, beginner-friendly inline comments that explain the physics and mathematical reasoning behind the ODEs.

 ## What's Next?

 - **Analytical Verification:** Benchmarking against established models (Inhour Equation & Prompt Jump Approximation).
-- **Expanded Usage:** Adding setup instructions, varying step sizes, and a deeper breakdown of the underlying physics.
+- **Expanded Usage:** Adding setup instructions, and varying step sizes..

 ## Usage

 To run the current solver, ensure you have `numpy`, `scipy`, and `matplotlib` installed and then run: